- Getting started

 - From the Connectors list, select Microsoft Outlook 365, or use the search bar to find the connector.

-- Select Connect to Microsoft Outlook 365.
+- Select Connect to Microsoft Outlook 365, which redirects you to the connection page.

 - Enter the required credentials.